ardean/jsGBC/README.md

 > Software Buttons from **[jsGBC-ui](https://github.com/ardean/jsGBC-ui/)**

-## Web
+## Emulator

-Checkout [jsGBC-web](https://github.com/ardean/jsGBC-web/) and the [demo](https://ardean.github.io/jsGBC-web/) to run jsGBC in a modern Browser.
+Checkout [jsGBC-web](https://github.com/ardean/jsGBC-web/) and the [demo](https://ardean.github.io/jsGBC-web/) to run jsGBC in a modern browser.

-## Core

-Please check [jsGBC-core](https://github.com/ardean/jsGBC-core) for more information about the core emulator.
+For more information about the core emulator see [jsGBC-core](https://github.com/ardean/jsGBC-core).

 ## License